By Jacque Lynn Schultz, C.P.D.T. & Andrea Arden, C.P.D.T. (Companion Animal Programs Adviser). National Outreach & Eric Gillaspy CPDT-KA

 If you have a poop-eater in the house, it’s always better to be safe and have your dog checked for any underlying medical issues that may be influencing this dirty poop-snacking habit.

-Most coprophagics are healthy and simply need to learn a combination of obedience training, careful management, environmental enrichment, and, a dietary adjustment to stop a dog eating poop.
+Most coprophagics are healthy and simply need to learn a combination of obedience training, careful management, environmental enrichment, and, a dietary adjustment to stop a dog from eating poop.
 The treatment plan may vary depending on whether the dog is consuming his own feces or the feces of others.

 |Plan A||Plan B||Plan C|